Taha-Lcode/NodeJS-Weather-App/README.md

-# CLI Weather App ☁️🌡
+# NodeJS Weather App ☁️🌡

 A simple and efficient **command-line Weather app** built using **Node.js**, allowing users to check current weather conditions directly in the terminal.